jeff-hykin/better-cpp-syntax/README.md

 ## Did you write all of this youself?
-The original JSON was taken from https://github.com/atom/language-c The #error fix was taken from fnadeau's pull request here: https://github.com/atom/language-c/pull/251 There was a pull request on this repo from matter123 that fixed number literals.
+The original JSON was taken from https://github.com/atom/language-c
+<br>The #error fix was taken from fnadeau's pull request here: https://github.com/atom/language-c/pull/251
+<br>There was a pull request on this repo from matter123 that fixed number literals.
-Thanks fnadeau, and matter123!
+<br>Thanks fnadeau, and matter123!
-The rest of the ruby code is authored by me.
+<br>The rest of the ruby code is authored by me.